+2. Consortium Scholarships

 - A limited numbers of scholarships may be offered by the LCT consortium for individual intake years.
 These scholarships generally take the form of a 50% fee waiver.
-The deadline for each intake will be published here, if scholarships are available.
-The application is done in the form of a letter addressed to the coordinator, containing your name, LCT application number, nationality, date of birth, and detailing the academic background and justification of financial need.
-Send the application to: lct-info (at) coli.uni-saarland.de
+More information will be published for individual intakes.

 LCT students without the Erasmus Mundus scholarship may be eligible to apply for Erasmus+ support for the second program year.
 These grants can carry a small monthly allowance.
 The application is done via the International Office of the first year university.
 Deadlines for the application vary depending on the target university, but are usually sometime in spring.
 Be sure to begin the process in good time by contacting the international office of your first year university.